wangyu09/exkaldi/README.md

 `windowType`   _window function, default = 'povey'_
 `useUtt`   _when file is a wave file, you can name its utterance id, default = "MAIN"_
 `useSuffix`   _when file is a scp file but withou 'scp' suffix, you can declare its file suffix, default = None_
-`configFile`   _It is unable now and must be None_
+`config`   _another configure setting method_
 `asFile`   _if True or file name, save result as file and return file path, or return KaldiArk, default = False_

 ### use_cmvn(feat,_**other parameters_)

-< function >
+< function discription >

-apply CMVN to feature. return KaldiArk object or file path. if all of other parameters are None, compute the CMVN state within each utterance firstly and use them.
+Apply CMVN to feature.
+Return KaldiArk object or file path if <asFile> is True.
+If < cmvnStatFile >  are None, first compute the CMVN state.
+But <utt2spkFile> and <spk2uttFile> are expected given at the same time if they were not None.

 < Parameters >